Freshspective

 [email protected]

-• Forecast: Some surplus fruit is currently being offered at shipping points by large grower/shippers.
-The market is high with good demand and slightly lower prices this week.
+• Forecast: Strong demand remains.
+Less surplus fruit is being offered at USA shipping points by large grower/shippers at this time.
+Market is higher versus last week.

 Strawberries